abhishekp-uc/docker-simplified-workshop/README.md

 ```

-### Build the conatiners using the docker compose file
+### Build the containers using the docker compose file
 ```shell
 $ docker-compose up -d
 Creating network "ieee-docker-workshop_backend-network" with the default driver